cleesmith/Transcriber/README.md

 > Please note youtube's rules and regulations, of course.

-> Not everyone benefits from, nor enjoys such *eye candy* as, giant talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.
+> Not everyone benefits from, nor enjoys such *eye candy* as, giant talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.<br>Well, some of us. 🙋🏽‍♂️

 ---